jschappet/personel_notebook/Shared Notes/Messages/Here's your Ticket.md

 Hello, <name>
 Here is your ticket for our Sunday AR event.
-We have 6 people confirmed, so we are going to change plan just a little bit.
-We will be our house, 13292 Signe Rd, Mount Vernon WA 98273.
+We have 6 people confirmed.
+We will be meeting at our house, 13292 Signe Rd, Mount Vernon WA 98273.

 We will take a break about 2:30 for snacks, please bring something to share.